+Please provide:

-Please describe the actions your community takes when indications of illicit discharges have been identified.
-None Please provide: An estimated quantification of the number of discharges eliminated, and • An estimated quantification of the volume of illicit flow eliminated (For large spills or, where the amount discharged is possible to estimate).
-One discharge of 1 gallon of fire fighting foam was prevented from reaching local waterways.
+- An estimated quantification of the number of discharges eliminated, and - An estimated quantification of the volume of illicit flow eliminated (For large spills or, where the amount discharged is possible to estimate). - 1 discharge eliminated - Discharge from illicit connection unable to be quantified.

 Identify any specific coordination with the health department in response to illicit discharge elimination for failed or failing septic fields, or identify if any septic systems have been eliminated in your community and hooked up to the municipal system.
-N/A Describe the effectiveness of the program to prevent illicit discharges and the method used to assess effectiveness.
-None at this time